Protecting & Conserving The Collection

-They were given in 1932 by J H Dawson and they have graced the Entrance Hall of the Town hall in St Annes ever since.
+They were donated in 1932 by J H Dawson and they have graced the Entrance Hall of the Town Hall in St Annes ever since.

 LSA Civic Society Donation

-On 10 February 2015 the Friends gathered in the lovely Reception Room at Fylde Town Hall along with members of the Lytham St Annes Civic Society.
+On 10 February 2015 the Friends gathered in the attractive Reception Room at Town Hall in St Annes along with members of the Lytham St Annes Civic Society.